FAE Alumni

 Dr. Kristen A. Prufrock

-• Senior Lecturer, Department of Orthodontics, University of Washington School of Dentistry
+• Senior Lecturer, Department of Orthodontics, University of Washington School of Dentistry, Seattle, WA

 • Ph.D., 1996 - Joint design in primates: external and subarticular properties in relation to body size and locomotor behavior